anutron/mootools-depender/client/Docs/Depender.Client.md

 			//note that there may still be others loading
 			$('loadingSpinner').setStyle('display', 'none');
 		}
-	}).include({
-		//add these resources
-		core: {
-			scripts: "/core/Source"
-		},
-		more: {
-			scripts: "/more/Source"
-		},
-		myproject: {
-			scripts: "/Source"
-		}
 	}).require({
 		scripts: ['DatePicker', 'Logger.Extended'], //array or single string for one item
 		sources: 'core', //include ALL of core; this can be an array or a single string for one item
 		callback: function() {
-			//your startup code that needs DatePicker and Logger.Extended
+			//your startup code that needs DatePicker and Logger.Extended }
-			//this method will only run once, even if you require more
-			//scripts later
-		},
-		onStep: function(data){
-			//function executed every time a dependency of this specific requirement is loaded
-			//data is:
-			//{
-			//	percent: 1-100 percentage loaded of THIS requirement
-			//	scripts: array of all available scripts
-			//}
-		}
 	});
 	//later, you need to load more dependencies...